rakeshvar/penrose_diffusion/README.md

 - **TPU (v4/v5e/v6e)**: Uses `torch_xla` with PJRT runtime for distributed training
 - **GPU (CUDA)**: Standard PyTorch with CUDA acceleration
 - **CPU**: Fallback mode for development and testing

-All platform-specific logic is handled in `compatibility.py`, making the training code hardware-agnostic.

 ### Loss Functions